In recent times technology has been incorporated into several industries because of the need to find more efficient ways to do things.

 7. Internet Of Things (IoT) Technology

-The Internet of Things (IoT) has revolutionized the way we interact with technology in our daily lives, and the real estate industry is no exception.
-In the digital age we live in, accessibility to information quickly and conveniently is of utmost importance.
+In this digital age we live in, accessibility to information quickly and conveniently is of utmost importance.

 IoT devices like cameras and motion detectors keep an eye on a building’s physical environment to prevent unauthorized access or activity.